L'Oréal Luxe achieved 57% sales growth for Lancôme's D2C website. How? Read case study to find out

 Of course not.
 The chances that the second user will complete a purchase are much higher than in the first case.

 However, what you will see in your analytics tool is that two non-converting visits have the same value, as they did not result in directly attributed conversions.
-Ad platforms that drove these users to the website will also receive the same information and will be unable to target more high-quality users with a higher likelihood to purchase.
+Ad platforms that drive these users to the website will also receive the same information and will be unable to target more high-quality users with a higher likelihood to purchase.

 Now, imagine that you could assign value to these two non-converting visits depending on the information you have.
 Most likely, you will assign far more value to a more engaged website visit.
 Even if you assign a value using synthetic metrics (i.e., 1 point to ‘Visit A’ and 5 points to ‘Visit B’), it will still help both you and your ad platforms understand which traffic sources drive more valuable users to your website with the highest potential to convert in the future.